Definition:

 say, a manufacturer produces 10,000,000 parts per year

-around 5 days a week, 50 weeks per year or 250 days
+5 days a week, 50 weeks per year or 250 days a year in

-a year in most cases.
-Let's assume most customers requirements
+most cases.
+Let's assume most customers requirements are

-are 25 PPM.
-That means that the manufacturer would be
+25 PPM.
+That means that the manufacturer would be allowed

-defective parts per year.
-Or to put it another way,
+parts per year.
+Or to put it another way, one bad part

 This

-still are using the same manufacturing methods which
+are using the same manufacturing methods which were responsible

-were responsible for the 5 or 10% scrap which use to
+for the 5 or 10% scrap which use to be accept.

 The